usdot-jpo-ode/jpo-asn-pojos/README.md

 This repository contains generated POJOs ("Plain Old Java Objects") from ASN.1 (Abstract Syntax Notation) specifications.

-Currently, includes the J2735 (2024) V2X specification.
+Currently it includes the J2735 (2024) V2X specification.
 In the future, later versions of J2735, as well as additional SAE and IEEE specifications related to connected vehicles, such as IEEE 1609.2/3, etc. may be included.